-HARRIS ASSOCIATES L.P. ("Harris") Sub-Advisor to the International Fund orders, and time among the International Fund and the other accounts managed by the portfolio managers with different or similar objectives, benchmarks, time horizons, and fee arrangements.
+HARRIS ASSOCIATES L.P. ("Harris") Sub-Advisor to the International Fund

+Actual or apparent conflicts may arise when Harris manages the Fund(s) and has discretionary authority over other accounts.
+Specifically, actual or apparent conflicts of interest may arise in the allocation of investment opportunities, aggregated orders, and time among the International Fund and the other accounts managed by the portfolio managers with different or similar objectives, benchmarks, time horizons, and fee arrangements.
 A portfolio manager potentially could give favorable treatment to some accounts for a variety of reasons, including favoring larger accounts, accounts that have a different advisory fee arrangement (including any accounts that pay performance-based fees), accounts of affiliated companies, or accounts in which the portfolio manager has a personal investment.